nosportugal/faast-foundations/06_testing/coverage.md

 # Test Coverage

-Test coverage is a software development metric that measures the how much of your code is covered by tests.
+Test coverage is a software development metric that measures how much of your code is covered by tests.
 It's typically expressed as a percentage, where higher percentages indicate more extensive testing.

 Test coverage is important for several reasons: